 The National Ski Area Association (NSAA) recently released a study on ski helmet use at resorts around the country.
-The two main points of the study show that: 1) Helmet use is way up, and 2) Helmets effectively reduce injuries.
+The two main points of the study show that: 1) Helmet use is way up, and 2) ski helmets reduce injuries.

 The NSAA’s research shows that as of last season, 78 percent of all skiers and snowboarders wore helmets during most of the season.
 Helmet use has increased every year since NSAA began keeping track of it in 2002.
 That year only about 25 percent of skiers and boarders wore helmets.